ati-ozgur/course-python/course-content/strings.md

     name2 = 'Atilla'

+If we need to use single quote inside a string enclosed by single quotes, we need to escape it using backslash \ character.
+Like below:

+    name2 = 'Atilla\'s Car'

+To avoid using escape characters, it is recommended that:

-- If you need to use single quote in your string, use double quote for enclosing your string
+- use double quote for enclosing your string, if you need to use single quote in your string,

     ex1 = "Atilla's Car"

-- If you need to use double quote in your string, use single quote for enclosing your string
+- use single quote for enclosing your string, if you need to use double quote in your string,

     ex2 = 'Atilla said that "please open your notebooks"'